Luxembourg-Open-Source-Club/BICS-BOT/.github/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-Once you spot a issue you are interested in solving, feel free to self-assign it and create a branch for it to start working.
+Once you spot an issue you are interested in solving, feel free to self-assign it and create a branch for it to start working.
+Pay attention to issues labeled **good first issue**

 ### Make Changes

 #### Make changes locally

-1. [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.
+1. Clone the repo so that you can make your changes without affecting the original project until you're ready to merge them.

 2. [Create a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) for Python, and [activate it](https://docs.python.org/3/library/venv.html#how-venvs-work). _**If you are on Linux**_, you must first install the package `python3-venv` using your distro's package manager.